 Should your dog be experiencing an infection, antibiotics will be provided.
 Pain and swelling may be reduced by pain medication and steroids.
-If the swelling in your dog’s mouth is the result of an underlying condition, your veterinarian will work on treating that condition so that your dog’s symptoms (including inflammation of his mouth) will be resolved.
+If the swelling in your dog’s mouth is the result of an underlying condition, your veterinarian will work on treating that condition so that your dog’s signs (including inflammation of his mouth) will be resolved.

 Recovery of Inflammation of the Mouth in Dogs

 Your veterinarian will likely recommend that you provide dental care for your dog at home as well as attend follow up appointments for professional dental cleaning in order to minimize the chance of the inflammation returning.
 Special gels and hygiene chews may be recommended; other recommendations will depend on whether the inflammation is the result of an underlying condition.

 Inflammation of the Mouth Questions and Advice from Veterinary Professionals

 4 found this helpful

 0 found this helpful